pattazl/LarkSignage/readme_en.md

 {
     "lang": "zh-CN", // Default language: zh-CN, en-US "columns":2, // Number of columns displayed in one line when the width is greater than 768px, no more than 12 columns, default is 2
+    "pageSize": 4, // For scenarios with a large number of themes, pagination enables quick navigation.
+Default value: 8.
     "content":[
         // Detailed node description
         {